 What Do We Do?

-The Office of State Tax Commissioner is responsible for fairly and effectively administering the tax laws of North Dakota and has six separate divisions:
+The Office of State Tax Commissioner is responsible for fairly and effectively administering the tax laws of North Dakota and consists of the following six divisions:

-- Legal Division – Provides litigation services and legal advice and counsel to the department and State Board of Equalization.
+- Legal Division – Serves in an advisory capacity to the Commissioner so that the creation of new tax laws and changes in policy, procedures, and administration comply with state laws.
+In addition, it provides litigation services and legal advice and counsel to the State Board of Equalization.

 - Fiscal Management Division – Financial center covering revenue accounting, accounts payable, payroll, asset management, purchasing and budgeting.